metpallyv/ApacheSpark_MachineLearning_Scala/README.md

-# Apache_Spark using Scala
+# MachineLearning_ApacheSpark_Scala
-The Goal of this project to work/learn Apache Spark using Scala and run machine learning algorithms on HDFS Yarn using Apache Spark.
+The Goal of this project run machine learning algorithms on distributed file system(HDFS Yarn) using Apache Spark and Scala.

 I spent sufficient amount of time understanding Scala using these links: